How to establish issuer trust with OpenID Federation¶

 });

-As an Issuer, you want Verifiers to trust you.
-To achieve this, you publish an Entity Statement (a signed JWT) at your /.well-known/openid_federation endpoint.
-This statement declares who you are, what your public keys are, and points to the Authorities that vouch for you.
+As an issuer, you publish an Entity Statement (a signed JWT) at your /.well-known/openid_federation endpoint.
+This statement declares who you are, what your public keys are, and points to the authorities that vouch for you.

 // Issuer-side federation metadata and statement publishing are application-specific.